 Each daily lesson is attached to a daily check-in, designed to keep you on track and focused.
 Plus, there is a mid-challenge review, designed to tap into your thoughts and improve program adherence.

-By the end of the 14-day challenge, you will be equipped with the mental strength, freedom and building-blocks to help make journaling an automatic habit; for more happiness, success and authentic self-growth.
+By the end of the challenge, you will be equipped with the mental strength, freedom and building-blocks to help make journaling an automatic habit; for more happiness, success and authentic self-growth.

 By journaling about the things you really enjoy, focusing on your responses, and making them a reality, you will feel better a happier.